rebelsky/sams-assorted-musings-reflections/research-in-cs-2016.md

 mostly between their second and third years.
 Charlie Curtsinger also had six students.
 John Stone had two students as assistant system administrators, which, while not research in the traditional sense, gave students a valuable experience.
-My students have submitted two students which are currently under review, Charlie's students had papers accepted and will be presenting this fall (in Amsterdam, I think), and Peter-Michael's plan to submit papers.
+My students have submitted two papers [3] which are currently under review, Charlie's students had papers accepted and will be presenting this fall (in Amsterdam, I think), and Peter-Michael's plan to submit papers.
 While we don't have twenty-five